The roomy church: Uniting around what unites us.

 5. In 2012 We tried their bishop on essentially the same charges as the previous year.
 They activated their disaffiliation clause.

 Sadly, we all acted in very predictable ways.
 In the end, we did what we know: asked people to prove they desire to be a part of the group by acting like part of the group.
 South Carolina did what they know: tried to out-rooster the rooster to keep their place on the playground.
-It has all the makings of a Mars/Venus moment, doesn’t it?

 Or as Strother Martin said in Cool Hand Luke, “What we have here is a failure to communicate.”